lizard52/stratascratch_practice/README.md

 # stratascratch_sql_practice

-Solving medium difficulty SQL questions from StrataScratch.
+Solving coding questions from StrataScratch using Python and SQL.